 Shirani Mehta’s Maison Des Dessert in Hauz Khas Village is a French-style patisserie offering freshly prepared gourmet desserts, European style cakes, and savories.
 Shirani has done an icing course from Wilton and is currently delighting her patrons with her bakery’s delectable desserts.

 14. Arushi Vaish

-Arushi Vaish is the co-owner of New Delhi’s popular Chinese delivery junction Happy Hakka, which was started by four friends Gautam, Arushi, Puneet & Chander.
+The next on our list of women restaurant owners is Arushi Vaish, the co-owner of New Delhi’s popular Chinese delivery junction Happy Hakka.
+It was started by four friends Gautam, Arushi, Puneet & Chander.
 They have a mission of making it 200 on a national scale and also expanding it in the coming years.

 15. Madhu Krishnan

 Madhu Krishnan is an Executive Chef (Research & Development) at ITC Hotels.
-She is the country’s first recipient of the prestigious Incredible India and has been honoured with the Hoteliers India Award, Chef of the Year and the National Tourism Award for Best Lady Chef of the Year.
-She is also the first Chef to win the Federation of Hotel and Restaurant Associations of India’s Manager of the Year Award and now has had a decade long journey with ITC Group.
+She is the country’s first recipient of prestigious Incredible India and has been honored with the Hoteliers India Award, Chef of the Year and the National Tourism Award for Best Lady Chef of the Year.
+She is also the first Chef to win the Federation of Hotel and Restaurant Associations of India’s Manager of the Year Award and now has had a decade-long journey with ITC Group.

 16. Kshama Prabhu

 Kshama Prabhu is the Executive Chef at The Bar Stock Exchange Cafe in Mumbai.
 Having worked extensively internationally, she gives a contemporary twist to her culinary production.
 She creates magic with her cooking at this uniquely designed café in Mumbai that has the décor of a Stock Exchange.